julien6387/supvisors/supvisors/test/use_cases/scenario_3/scenario_3.rst

     scen3_internal_data_bus  STOPPED   False  False
     scen3_srv                RUNNING   False  False
     scen3_hci_01             RUNNING   False  False
+    scen3_hci_02             RUNNING   False  False
+    scen3_hci_03             RUNNING   False  False

 .. note::

-    It could be felt strange to see only one of the 5 :program:`scen3_hci` applications.
+    It could be felt strange to see only 3 of the 5 :program:`scen3_hci` applications.
 It has to be remembered that the overall configuration has been built so that each console would include the configurations files related to the only :program:`scen3_hci` meant to run on it.
-In the example, 4 consoles are ``SILENT`` so their programs are unknown so far.
+In the example, 2 consoles are ``SILENT`` so their programs are unknown so far.

 .. image:: images/supvisors_scenario_3.png